RobinOShiaa/bounceInsights-Country-data/README.md

 1. `npm install` to install relevant dependencies for the server
 2. `npm run build` npm run build will install the client side react app and also build the client application to production.
-3. `npm start` within root directory will start the server and serve up relevant routing and display the client application using the index.html in the build path
+3. `npm start` starts the server and serves up relevant routing

 **Main files**